 Tony-winning playwright David Henry Hwang will give a public lecture at 7:30 p.m.
 Feb.
-12 at Augustana College.
+12 at Augustana College's Brunner Theatre Center.

 He will be in residence in the Quad-Cities as part of the 2019-2020 Visiting Artist Series from Quad City Arts.

-Tickets will be available through the Augustana College Ticket Office.
+Tickets are $15, or $10 for all students, through the Augustana College Ticket Office.

 Hwang is most famous for writing “M. Butterfly” (about the relationship between a French diplomat and a Peking opera singer), which premiered on Broadway in 1988 and won the Tony Award for Best Play.
 The play also won the Drama Desk Award, John Gassner Award, and Outer Critics Circle Award, and was a finalist for the Pulitzer Prize.